 Hamilton has become the center of a densely populated and industrialized region at the west end of Lake Ontario known as the Golden Horseshoe.
 It is also a famous film location and earns nicknames The Hammer, Steeltown, and Ambitious City.

 6. London (383,825)

-Located halfway between Toronto, Ontario, and Detroit, Michigan, London is Canada’s 15th largest municipality.
-It also earns a reputation as a center of international education being home to Fanshawe College and the University of Western Ontario.
+Located halfway between Toronto, Ontario, and Detroit, Michigan, London is Canada’s 15th-largest municipality.
+It also earns a reputation as a center of international education home to Fanshawe College and the University of Western Ontario.

 Markham is the fourth-largest community within the Greater Toronto Area after Toronto, Mississauga, and Brampton.
 Markham changed its status from town to city on July 1, 2012.

-Kitchener is the largest city situated within the Grand River watershed, and the largest city on the Haldimand Tract.
+Kitchener is the largest city within the Grand River watershed and on the Haldimand Tract.
 According to the 2006 Census, most of the population is of European ancestry; the city has a substantial concentration of German Canadians.
 15.4 percent of the population claimed to be members of a visible minority.

 Additional Information About Ontario’s Population Projections

 - Ontario’s population is projected to increase by 35.8%, or almost 5.3 million, over the next 26 years, from an estimated 14.7 million on July 1, 2020, to over 20.0 million by July 1, 2046.